 That said, to avoid repeating myself, this brief review focuses on the minor differences between the two.
 It only makes sense you have already read my take on the eero Pro 6.
 So do that now!

 OK.
-Here’s the deal: The eero 6, be it a single router, a 3-pack, or a 2-pack purpose-built mesh, is underwhelming by all counts.
-It’s slow, with limited range, and comes with zero Wi-Fi setting and a poor set of features.
+Here's the deal: The eero 6, be it a single router, a 3-pack, or a 2-pack purpose-built mesh, is underwhelming by all counts.
+It's slow, with limited range, and has zero Wi-Fi settings and a poor set of features.

 That, plus the potential risk of privacy, means you should totally skip it.
 But at $199 for a pack of two, it’s one of the cheapest Wi-Fi 6 mesh systems you can find, though not cheaper than the similar-specced Netgear Nighthawk MK63.
 Still, that’s something.